th-nuernberg/kaldi-customization/server/web/README.md

 All decode sessions are represented in a expansion panel.
 Each decoding session is related to a training and shows the decoded audio files with the transformed transcripts.
-The audio file can be played
+The audio file can be played.
 The transcripts can be copied to clipboard or downloaded in a text file.

 It is only possible to create a decoding session of a training, if no decoding session is already active!
 (One decoding session for a training at a time)